csswizardry/csswizardry.github.com/_posts/2023-07-24-core-web-vitals-for-search-engine-optimisation.md

 SEO-facing changes to those URLs for the duration of the experiment.

-Anecdotally, I do have one client that sees more than double average click-through rate—and almost the same improvement in average position—for _Good_ Page Experience over the site’s average.
+Anecdotally, I do have one client that sees more than double average click-through rate — and almost the same improvement in average position — for _Good_ Page Experience over the site’s average.
 For them, the data suggests that _Good_ Page Experience is highly impactful.